radar/ryanbigg.com/juniors/qa.md

   <h3>What is the career progression like post-JEP? / Tell us something about the career path after JEP / What happens at the end of the program?</h3>
 </a>

+At Culture Amp, we have developed a growth framework for our product teams.
+For engineers in the Junior Engineering Program, this has two relevant tracks: our "Common" track and our "Engineering" track.

+The Common track focusses on skills like:

+* How do you grow yourself and others around you?
+* How well do you work with others?
+* Do you take care to produce high quality work?
+* How well do you approach and solve new problems?

+Each of these skills within the Common track is ranked from "Junior" to "Lead", and at each stage in the framework there are examples of what those levels might look like.

+Similarly, the Engineering track focusses on skills like:

+* Can you work well within one, or several languages?
+* Can you architect clean solutions to a problem using those languages?
+* Can you communicate well about technical topics with other members?
+* Do you use your engineering skills to directly impact the business and customers?

+These are also ranked from "Junior" to "Lead".

+When you work at Culture Amp, you and your mentor periodically assess your skills against this framework.
+It's a good way to discover what areas you're strong at and where you might need to improve.
+With this framework as a guide, we can provide clear pathways to improving your skills while you work at Culture Amp.